Overview

 Bottom-up Accountability in Uganda: Learning from People-centered, Multi-level Health Advocacy Campaigns (Angela Bailey and Vincent Mujune, 2021)

-This Brief analyzes how the Accountability Can Transform Health (ACT Health) program’s approach to “people-centered advocacy” supported almost 400 community advocates representing 98 health facilities to organize, identify joint advocacy priorities, directly monitor health services, and collaborate on health advocacy campaigns in 18 districts of Uganda.
+This Brief and Working Paper analyze how the Accountability Can Transform Health (ACT Health) program’s approach to “people-centered advocacy” supported almost 400 community advocates representing 98 health facilities to organize, identify joint advocacy priorities, directly monitor health services, and collaborate on health advocacy campaigns in 18 districts of Uganda.

 Rural Public Health Systems and Accountability Politics: Insights from Grassroots Health Rights Defenders in Guatemala (Julia Fischer-Mackey, Benilda Batzin, Paulina Culum & Jonathan Fox, 2020)